Od1gree/btDownloadManager/README.md

 3. Set your own *Username* and *Password*.
 4. Check the config box "Bypass authentication for clients on localhost" to let the script work without a password.
 5. Download the `filter.py` to the computer running qBittorrent.
-6. Run the script `filter.py' with required flags -u, -p, -a, and -b`.
-For example `python3 filter.py -u localhost -p 8080 -a 300 -b 10`.
+6. Run the script `filter.py' with required flags -u, -p, and -t`.
+For example `python3 filter.py -u localhost -p 8080 -t 10`.

 ## Params
 * `-u`: url of service, default=`localhost`
 * `-p`: port of service, default=`8080`
 * `-f`: path to a customized filter list, with each line containing a string.
 Default=`None`, i.e. use default filter list.
-* `-a`: time interval to get the torrent list in seconds, default=`300`
-* `-b`: time interval to get the peers list in seconds, default=`10`
+* `-t`: time interval between filter checks, default =`10`
 * `-c`: optional time interval to clear "Banned IP Addresses", in hours, default=`None`
 * `-s`: use https to connect webui.

-## Time intervals
-The frequency of changing the torrent list is low, so we can set longer time interval to get torrent list.
-I suggest the `-a` value is N times of `-b` value, N is an integer bigger than 2.
+* `-x`: ban clients in the filter list always, regardless of leeching status

 ## Clearing "Banned IP Addresses"
 Over time `filter.py` will add more and more entries to "Banned IP Addresses".
 If it is very long it might slow down your seeding.
 You can choose to clear the list through btDownloadManager.
 Note that the script will unconditionally clean up the list, including anything that may have been manually added before!